danBhentschel/techio-practical-linq/markdowns/06_MethodsOrderElements/01_reverse_orderby.md

 These LINQ methods reorder the elements in an `IEnumerable<T>` sequence.
 Each method in this chapter provides a different means of specifying the desired element order.

 > **NOTE:** Same comment as in the last chapter.
 If I state that a method "returns a sequence," this is not technically true.
-The methods in this chapter return an `IEnumerable<T>`, which is a generator method (or an iterator) that can provide a sequence on demand.
+The methods in this chapter return an `IEnumerable<T>`, which is a generator (or an iterator) that can provide a sequence on demand.

 ### Reverse() method
 The `Reverse()` method returns a new sequence that contains all the elements from the source sequence in the opposite order.